 The compensation committee has the sole authority to retain, at our expense, one or more third-party compensation consultants to assist the compensation committee in performing its responsibilities.
 The compensation committee may terminate the services of the consultant if the compensation committee deems it appropriate.
-In 2015, the compensation committee utilized the services of Radford, an AON Hewitt company, to assist it in fulfilling its responsibilities.
+In 2016, the compensation committee utilized the services of Radford, an AON Hewitt company, to assist it in fulfilling its responsibilities.
 Radford was retained exclusively by the compensation committee and has not been retained by management to perform any work for the company other than projects performed at the direction of the compensation committee.
 Radford provides analysis and recommendations regarding:

-- trends and emerging topics with respect to executive compensation; - peer group selection for executive compensation benchmarking; - compensation practices of our peer group, including executive severance arrangements; - compensation philosophy and programs for executives and broad-based employees; - · stock utilization and other metrics; and - board of directors compensation.
+- trends and emerging topics with respect to executive compensation; - peer group selection for executive compensation benchmarking; - compensation practices of our peer group, including executive severance arrangements; - compensation philosophy and programs for executives and broad-based employees;

+- stock utilization and other metrics; and - board of directors compensation.

 In addition, we subscribe to Radford's various global annual and specialized life sciences and general industry surveys on an ongoing basis.
 Radford advised the compensation committee on all of the principal aspects of executive compensation, including executive new hire compensation arrangements.
 Radford consultants attend meetings of the compensation committee, including executive sessions in which executive compensation issues are discussed, when requested to do so.
 Radford reports to the compensation committee and not to management, although it meets with management for purposes of gathering information for its analyses and recommendations.
 The compensation committee annually evaluates its engagement of compensation consultants, and selected Radford to advise with respect to compensation matters based on Radford's industry experience and reputation, which our compensation committee concluded give Radford useful context and knowledge to advise it.
+The compensation committee has assessed the independence of Radford pursuant to SEC and NASDAQ rules and concluded that no conflict of interest exists that would prevent Radford from independently representing the compensation committee.

 Annual base salaries for the year, and annual performance-based cash incentives and equity incentive awards for all employees for the prior year are generally determined in the first quarter of the year based on company and individual performance of the prior year, as well as other factors, including compensation trends in the biopharmaceutical industry and among our benchmark peers.
-In December 2014, the compensation committee reviewed the performance of each of our named executive officers for 2014 and presented its recommendations for 2015 salaries, 2014 annual cash incentives (payable in 2015) and stock option awards for each named executive officer to the board of directors for approval, which recommendations were approved by the board in February 2015.
-In February 2016, the compensation committee approved 2016 salaries, 2015 annual cash incentives and annual stock option awards for our named executive officers, except for the chief executive officer.
-With respect to our chief executive officer, the compensation committee reviewed his performance and presented to the board its recommendations for his 2016 salary and 2015 annual cash incentives and annual stock option awards for approval; these recommendations were then approved by the board.
+In February 2016, the compensation committee approved 2016 salaries, 2015 annual cash incentives and annual stock option awards for our named executive officers, except for the chief executive officer (payable in 2016).
+With respect to our chief executive officer, the compensation committee reviewed his performance and presented to the board its recommendations for his 2016 salary and 2015 annual cash incentives and annual stock option awards for approval; these recommendations were then considered and approved by the board.
+In February 2017, the compensation committee approved 2017 salaries, 2016 annual cash incentives and annual stock option awards for our named executive officer, the compensation committee approved 2017 salaries, 2016 annual cash incentives and annual stock option awards for our named executive officer, the compensation committee approved 2017 salaries, 2016 annual cash incentives and annual stock option awards for our named executive officers, except for the chief executive officer.
+With respect to our chief executive officer, the compensation committee reviewed his performance and presented to the board its recommendations for his 2017 salary and 2016 annual cash incentives and annual stock option awards for approval; these recommendations were then considered his performance and presented to the board its recommendations for his 2017 salary and 2016 annual cash incentives and annual stock option awards for approval; these recommendations were then considered and approved by the board.